Application Process Overview

-Prospective borrowers must submit a letter of interest for their project to the WIFIA program.
+Prospective borrowers must submit a letter of interest for their project to the WIFIA program by July 31, 2018.
 In the letter of interest, the prospective borrower provides information to demonstrate its projects eligibility, financial creditworthiness, engineering feasibility, and alignment with EPA’s policy priorities.
 If EPA selects the projects, then the prospective borrower is invited to submit an application.
 EPA will only select projects that it expects might reasonably proceed to closing.
 New application materials for the FY 2020 funding round will be available when the next Notice of Funding Availability is announced.